 There are two main methods of cast steel production:

-* Casting: This is the most common method and involves pouring the molten steel into a mould where it solidifies.
-The mould is made from sand, metal, or ceramic.
+Casting: This is the most common method and involves pouring the molten steel into a mold where it solidifies.
+The mold is made from sand, metal, or ceramic.

 The end product’s required qualities determine the production method.
 For example, parts that need to be very strong and tough would be made using wrought steel.
 In contrast, parts that only need to be corrosion-resistant would be made using stainless steel.